Fred Hawkins, Jr.

 Current Term: 11/2016-11/2020

 Commissioner Fred Hawkins, Jr. is a long-time resident of Osceola County.
-Elected to the Board of County Commissioners in 2008, he currently serves as Vice Chair of the Board and was selected by his peers as Chairman in 2010 and 2014.
+Elected to the Board of County Commissioners in 2008, he currently serves as Chairman of the Board.
+Previously, he was selected by his peers as Chair in 2010 and 2014.

 Commissioner Hawkins represents District 5, a mostly rural area ripe for growth and development that extends east to neighboring Brevard County and south to Indian River County.
 Within District 5 are the city of St. Cloud and the development of Harmony, a thriving residential community that promotes a balance between humans, nature and pets, the ever-growing and thriving Narcoossee Corridor and the pastoral communities of Kenansville and Holopaw.